symbol/symbol-docs/source/getting-started/first-application.rst

 ✅ Avoid non-authentic tickets and duplicate ones: Creating a unique mosaic.

-Continue learning about more :doc:`NEM built-in features <../concepts/account>` or practicing with :doc:`self-paced training <training>`.
+Continue learning about more :doc:`NEM built-in features <../concepts/account>`.